ESEF – European Single Electronic Format for listed companies starting with financial statements for 2020 (*)

 Useful presentations on ESEF and XBRL – Eurofiling Conference Frankfurt June 2019, open the link here.

 The European Securities and Markets Authority (ESMA), has published on July 12th 2019 an update of its European Single Electronic Format (ESEF) Reporting Manual (Manual).
 The Manual is aimed at all market participants involved in the implementation of the requirements set out in the ESEF Regulation, and in particular in the first-time preparation of IFRS consolidated financial statements in Inline XBRL.
 The content of the Commission’s Regulation on ESEF is clarified in the manual on a more concrete level and instructions given for ESEF reporting.

 Aalto University School of Business, XBRL Finland and the Financial Supervisory Authority (FIN-FSA) conducted a survey on the current stage of XBRL implementation and planned deployment models of Finnish issuers that are impacted by the ESEF reporting requirements.
 Open link here for the results of the survey for 2020 and comparable data for 2019.

-COMMISSION DELEGATED REGULATION published on 29 May 2019, the text can be accessed at this link.
-The regulation enters into force on 18 June 2019.
+COMMISSION DELEGATED REGULATION (ESEF RTS) published on 29 May 2019, the text can be accessed at this link.
+The regulation entered into force on 18 June 2019.

 On 29 May 2019 The European Commission published Q&A for ESEF RTS.
 A link to Q&A can be found here.